-Many pregnant mums, recently birthed mums and babies receive chiropractic care.
-Mothers often find that chiropractic adjustments during pregnancy improve their back pain, help prepare them for childbirth and make delivery easier for themselves and their baby.
+Yes!!!!
+Many pregnant mums, new mums and babies receive chiropractic care.
+Some mothers find that chiropractic adjustments during pregnancy helped with their back pain and other related musculoskeletal pain.
 Our adjusting methods are always adapted to a patient’s size, weight, age, and condition of health to provide the most suitable care.

 Will osteoporosis prevent me from getting chiropractic care?

-No. We treat many patients who suffer from osteoporosis.
-Indeed, regular chiropractic care may help to protect patients from falls (and therefore osteoporotic fractures) by optimizing joint mobility, range of motion, balance and muscle tone.
+No. We treat many patients who have osteoporosis.
+Indeed, chiropractic care aims to improve joint mobility, range of motion, balance and muscle tone which may help to reduce the risk of falls and subsequent osteoporotic fractures.
 To correct spinal problems with patients suffering from osteoporosis we use specific low force techniques that allow for the brittleness and fragility of the bones